topa-mihai-sebastian/workshop-github/README.md

 1. Click the `Review changes` button.

-1. Approve the pull request.
+1. Aim to approve your pull request.
+   You cannot approve your pull request, if you're the author.

 1. Now, get back to the `Conversation` tab.
-   See that the pull request is now approved.
    Go below to the `Merge pull request` button.

-   Below clicking the button, see the options from the little dropdown option on the right.
+   Below clicking the button, see the options from the little drop-down option on the right.
    See what are the options, choose one and do it.

 ### Do It Yourself